AndresSArias/CinePacho-microservice-Multiple/README.md

 <br />
 <div align="center">
-<h3 align="center">PRAGMA POWER-UP</h3>
+<h3 align="center">CinePacho-microservice-Multiplexs</h3>
   <p align="center">
-    In this challenge I am going to design the backend of a system that centralizes the services and orders of a restaurant chain that has different branches in the city.This is Microservice of Plazoleta, this services resolve the HU2, HU3, HU4, HU7, HU9 and HU10 with the conexion of Microservice of Users.
+    Installation guide for the backend of a system that centralizes the services of a cinema chain that has different multiplexes in the city.
+This is the Multiplex Microservice, this service solves the requirements presented along with the User Microservice connection.
   </p>
 </div>